 - Obesity.
 Knee and hip OA are more likely to develop, or be more severe, in obese people.
 This is because there is an increased load on the joints and a potential for more joint damage.

 - Your sex.
-Women are more likely to develop OA than men.
+Women are more likely than men to develop OA.

 - Previous joint injury, damage or deformity.
 For example, this may include previous joint infection, a previous break (fracture) in the bone around a joint, or a previous ligament injury that caused a joint instability.